-- Fully push in choke knob (to the OFF position). - 2.
-Move ON/STOP switch to ON position. - 3.
-Slowly press primer bulb 6 times. - Squeeze and hold throttle trigger.
-With thumb press fast idle lock down; then release throttle trigger. - 5.
-Sharply pull starter rope with your right hand until the engine starts. - Squeeze and release the throttle trigger to return engine to idle speed.
+- Move ON/STOP switch to the ON position. - Pull the choke/fast idle lever out to the FULL CHOKE position to set the fast idle, then push the lever in to the HALF CHOKE position. - Slowly press primer bulb 6 times. - Pull the starter rope sharply with your right hand until the engine starts. - Squeeze and release throttle trigger to allow engine to return to idle speed.